WORLD LEADERS RECOGNIZED SCIENTIFIC LEADERS +20,000 SURGERIES PERFORMED

 Assess optimal timing

-Determine the best time for surgery based on disease burden.
+Determine the best time for surgery based on disease burden and growth rate.

 Specialized center

-Ensure you are treated at a center with proven experience in this rare condition.
+Ensure you are treated at a center with proven experience in this rare condition — volume matters significantly.

-The surgeon's experience is the most important prognostic factor.
+The surgeon's experience is the most important prognostic factor in pseudomyxoma peritonei.

 How do we treat pseudomyxoma peritonei?

-Surgical treatment is the foundation of potentially curative management.
+Surgical treatment combined with HIPEC is the foundation of potentially curative management.

 Complete cytoreductive surgery

-Removal of all visible mucinous disease and affected peritoneal surfaces.
+Removal of all visible mucinous disease and affected peritoneal surfaces — the most critical factor for cure.

 HIPEC

-Hyperthermic intraperitoneal chemotherapy to destroy microscopic residual cells.
+Hyperthermic intraperitoneal chemotherapy to destroy microscopic residual mucinous cells.

 Multivisceral resections

-Removal of affected organs when necessary: omentum, spleen, gallbladder, etc.
+Removal of affected organs when necessary: omentum, spleen, gallbladder, portions of bowel, ovaries.

 Iterative surgery

-The goal is complete cytoreduction (CC-0/CC-1) to maximize survival.
+The goal is complete cytoreduction (CC-0/CC-1) to maximize long-term survival.

 Technology for treating pseudomyxoma peritonei

-Advanced technology is essential in these complex surgeries.
+Specialized technology is essential in these complex and often lengthy surgeries.

 Automated HIPEC equipment

-Precise thermal and flow control for optimal perfusion.
+Precise thermal and flow control for optimal intraperitoneal perfusion.

-Quenet-Torrent Institute is a reference center for this rare condition.
+Quenet-Torrent Institute is a reference center for this rare condition with extensive accumulated experience in pseudomyxoma peritonei.

-We specialize in treating advanced and metastatic cancer, using complex and innovative techniques that other teams don't offer.
+We specialize in treating advanced and metastatic cancer, using innovative techniques that other teams do not offer.

 Comprehensive Multidisciplinary Approach